 Full-time enrollment for certification for Veterans Benefits, athletics, loans, most financial aid, etc. is 12 credit hours per semester for the fall and spring semesters.
-Full-time enrollment for field session is 6 credit hours, and full-time enrollment for summer session is 6 credit hours.
+Full-time enrollment for Summer Session I and Summer Session II combined is 12 credit hours.